MS in Technology Management Program FAQ

 Below are answers to frequently asked questions about our masters in technology management program.
 If you have additional questions, please call Julise Daniel at 703-993-1857.

 - Q:How do I decide between an MBA and Masters in Technology Management?

 The Masters in Technology Management program is tailored to students with professional experience in the IT industry who want to run a division or business of a technology or technology oriented organization.
 The MBA program is geared toward students interested in general management or interested in focusing on a specific business field (outside of IT) such as marketing or operations.

 - Q:How does the curriculum remain current and responsive to the marketplace?

 The curriculum has been developed in conjunction with a consortium of leading Washington organizations and is reviewed and modified periodically to reflect changes in the technology marketplace.

-- Q:What is the CIO certification?
+- Q:What is the global residency course?

 - Q:What will I learn in the MSTM program?

 The program focuses on: leadership and management; special technology management considerations such as technology innovation, commercialization, and integration; and systems thinking.